abdulrahman-b0/HijriDatePicker/README.md

 ## Installation

 This library requires Jetpack Compose and Material3 components, so make sure you have them set up in your project.
-The library also requires JDK 11 or higher to build and run the dependencies.
+The library also requires minimum sdk 26 or higher, and JDK 11 or higher to build and run the dependencies.

 - Add the Maven Central repository if it is not already there: